tlynx538/researchbase/README.md

 #### Note:
 1. Use Postman to interact with the API requests.
-Add the following collection to postman [link](https://www.getpostman.com/collections/b6d2dae33a9fa84ad157) to test the above API's
+Add the following collection to postman [link](https://www.getpostman.com/collections/b6d2dae33a9fa84ad157) .To test the above API's

 2. Add node.js and postgresql binaries to environment variables.
 #### Future Upgrades: The database connection will be done remotely.